adeolatimi/Guess-My-Number-/README.md

 # Guess My Number Game

-This is a simple Guess My Number game created using [insert language/framework used].
+This is a simple Guess My Number game created using HTML CSS AND JAVASCRIPT.
 In this game, the computer generates a random number between a specified range, and the player has to guess that number within a certain number of attempts.

 ## How to Play